intectum/apps/README.md

 ## Firebase

 The easiest way I found to build Firebase projects within the monorepo that are ready for deployment was to use `ncc` instead of the default `tsc`

-## Next.js

-The packages used by Next.js apps need to be added to the Next.js config (`next.config.mjs`) by adding the following line: `transpilePackages: [ 'apps-core', 'apps-web' ]`

-## Parcel

-An empty `package-lock.json` file needs to be added to the root of projects using Parcel so that Parcel knows where the root of the project is within the Monorepo

 ## React Native